anarichter/anarichter.github.io/_posts/2023-04-01-to-the-station.md

 ---
 layout: post
-title: to the station (the most passionate kiss)
+title: to the station, or the most passionate kiss
 date:   2023-04-01
 description: reading V. Woolf at the time i saw the couple
 # tags: formatting links